 I Had a Heart Attack at 42.
-Since Starting TRT I’m Healthier Than Ever.
+On TRT, I’m Healthier Than Ever at 62

 When I was 42, I was training for my second marathon.
 One morning, a friend and I headed out for a long slow run.
 It was one of those beautiful El Paso January days where the sun is shining and the weather is perfect.
 As we chugged along, I felt a tightness in my chest.
 The pain went away when I slowed down but I decided to cut our run short.
 Heart disease runs on the male side of my mom’s family—I had been taking statins since my 20s to bring my cholesterol down—and I didn’t want to take any chances.